jasii/06-Boggle/docs/HOWTO.md

 ```
 Note that we are not normalizing the string of letters within
 `unpack_board`.
 We want it to have just one, simple job, unpacking
 the string into a lists of lists.

-I leave the design of this
-function to you.
+How can we place the right element of `letters` in each
+element of the result?
+There are at least two possible approaches.

+- The index in letters for i,j of the result
+  is i * ROW_LEN + j.
+- We can keep a separate index for letters, adding one each
+  we append a letter to a row.

+I used the first approach initially, then changed to the second
+approach.
+The first approach is a little shorter, but I think the
+second is a little clearer.
+Take your pick.

-## Checkpoint
+### Checkpoint

 Now in addition to the functions you wrote in stage 1, you should have
 - `get_board`, which either returns a string of 16 letters or quits